artem-oppermann/Sentiment-Analysis-of-Netflix-Reviews/README.md

             --lstm_units=100  \
             --dropout_keep_prob=0.5 \
             --embedding_size=100  \

+After the execution, the training should start.
+YOu can observe the training loss and the accuracy on the training set and test set.
+Accuracy gives the ratio of correctly predicted sentiment of a given Netflix Review.
+You may see results like these:

             epoch_nr: 0, train_loss: 0.654, train_acc: 0.629, test_acc: 0.737
             epoch_nr: 1, train_loss: 0.451, train_acc: 0.809, test_acc: 0.753